douglascm/timescale_assignment/README.md

 ## Salesforce Architecture

-"""
-Another request we have is to upload that information to another system daily.
+> Another request we have is to upload that information to another system daily.
 We need a solution that allows us to push some information into our Salesforce so Sales, Finance, and Marketing can make better decisions.
+>
-    1 We need to have a daily dump of the trips into Salesforce.
+>    1 We need to have a daily dump of the trips into Salesforce.
+>
-    2 We should avoid duplicates and have a clear way to backfill if needed.
+>    2 We should avoid duplicates and have a clear way to backfill if needed.
-"""

 To achieve the requirement of uploading information to Salesforce on a daily basis and avoiding duplicates, I would follow these steps:

 I would start by setting up a connection between the application and Salesforce.
 For this I would use the Salesforce API to connect the application to Salesforce.
-The python package simple_salesforce can achieve this, it can query, manage records, CRUD Metadata API Calls, File Based Metadata API Calls, Upsert, Bulk, pandas resourcers, among other useful features.
+The python package [simple_salesforce](https://pypi.org/project/simple-salesforce/) can achieve this, it can query, manage records, CRUD Metadata API Calls, File Based Metadata API Calls, Upsert, Bulk, pandas resourcers, among other useful features.

 Next, Airflow would be configured to extract the data from the source system and load it into Salesforce using the SalesforceHook provided by the Salesforce plugin for Airflow.